 Nails And Woodworking – Misconception

-Before we dive into the realm of the wood screws I wanted to clear up a misconception I see on forums and discussions boards regarding nails and woodworking.
+Before we dive into the realm of wood screws I wanted to clear up a misconception I see on forums and discussions boards regarding nails and woodworking.
 Many woodworkers are seen and teach using nails in their woodworking projects.
 For folks who don’t commonly do woodworking on a regular basis, nails are considered to be the norm and not wood screws.

 Contrary to what you may think screws are used more than nails.
 Don’t get me wrong nails such as brad nails for example are great for securing woodworking projects while the glue is drying.
 Or for smaller wood projects or for simply to hold woodworking projects together in preparation for final assembly.
 However, wood screws are a much better solution for securing your wood projects and will provide greater longevity for your woodworking projects.